 Since family physicians address the diverse health needs of both individuals and families, the learning experience with clinical preceptors provides the optimal opportunity to consolidate and integrate information from the biological, clinical, and behavioral sciences learned in the M1 and M2 years.
-The majority of student's time (approximately 4 weeks) will be spent exploring the professional life of their family physician preceptor, primarily through supervised patient care.
-This clerkship has a maximum number of four students.
+The majority of students' time will be spent exploring the professional life of their family physician preceptor, primarily through supervised patient care.
+This clerkship has a maximum number of six students.

 "You get a lot of one on one time with attendings.
 Easy to get letters of recommendation for fourth year since attendings know you.
 Staff get to know you personally and help you out a lot.
 Free meals when on call."